Manifolds of Projective Shapes: Introduction

 In this paper, we therefore analyze the topology of projective shape space in detail.
-After recalling some basic facts, fixing our notation in Section~\ref{notation}, and discussing prior approaches in Section~\ref{approaches}, we show which shapes can be separated from each other in the T1 sense, i.e., either one is not contained in some open neighborhood of the other, in Section~\ref{free}. \editt{In particular,} we will show that the subspace of shapes with trivial isotropy group is T1 and a differentiable manifold.
-Since there are free shapes without a frame, they do not suffice to construct charts.
+After recalling some basic facts, fixing our notation in Section~\ref{notation}, discussing the simplest non-trivial case in Section~\ref{case14} and prior approaches in Section~\ref{approaches}, we show which shapes can be separated from each other in the T1 sense, i.e., at least one lies outside some open neighborhood of the other, in Section~\ref{free}.
+In particular, we will show that the topological subspace of free shapes, i.e.\ those with trivial isotropy group, is T1 and a differentiable manifold.
+Since there are free shapes without a projective frame, frames do not suffice to construct charts on this subspace.
 We thus generalize the notion of a frame to obtain charts.
 In Section~\ref{HausdorffSubsets}, we show that two shapes which cannot be separated in the Hausdorff sense are already degenerate in a particular way.
 This allows us to characterize a reasonable family of differentiable Hausdorff manifolds in Section~\ref{SubNum} which additionally possess properties (b), (c), and (d).
-In Section~\ref{Geometry}, we give a geometric justification for Tyler standardization of Tyler regular shapes introduced by Kent and Mardia \cite{KM} and a Riemannian metric on this topological subspace.
+In Section~\ref{Geometry}, we give a geometric justification for Tyler standardization of Tyler regular shapes \cite{KM} and a Riemannian metric on this topological subspace.